purdyjen/star-wars-rpg/README.md

 https://purdyjen.github.io/unit-4-game/
 This is a Star Wars Role Playing Game (RPG)

-##To Play
+## To Play
--Choose a Side: Jedi or Sith
+* Choose a Side: Jedi or Sith
--Choose a Character
+* Choose a Character
--Choose an opponent
+* Choose an Opponent
+* Your attack damage increases after each successful attack.
+* Keep attacking until your character dies or until you defeat all four opponents.

 ## image sources
 Qui-Gon: https://www.starwars.com/databank/qui-gon-jinn